gertrude-app/web/site/app/pages/docs/definitive-guide-to-locking-down-an-iphone.md

 would immediately win $10,000 if you could find something inappropriate or dangerous.
 Imagine you are a bored, impulsive, motivated teenager with a lot of persistence and time on their hands.

+## Having the Right Mindset

+I wish I could tell you that there's _"one simple trick"_ or some _silver-bullet technology_ to easily and perfectly protect your kids in this new world we live in.
+There's not.
+The reality is that **it's going to take time, effort, and diligence** to keep your kids safe online.
+It will be _annoying, frustrating, and inconvenient_ at times, and will interrupt your day frequently.
+There will be a _constant temptation to simplify your life_ by disabling protections and telling yourself that "my kid will be OK."

+But don't despair, this really is possible.
+An enormously important step is just to settle it ahead of time that you're willing to put in the time and effort to actually keep them safe.
+Your kids might moan and groan, but they'll survive&mdash;and thank you one day.
+Stay the course, it's worth it.

+Once you've got your kids iPhone locked down, I urge you think carefully about their **computer usage** as well.
+If your kid has a Mac, you might want to check out [Gertrude,](/) the app I built to keep my own kids safe while doing school online.

+And please, let me know using the form below if you have any questions or difficulties following this tutorial, I'd be happy to hear from you!

+{% .border-b .border-slate-700 .mb-12 .mx-12 %}&nbsp;

 {% callout %}